codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_routing.rst

 Upgrade Guide
 =============

-1. If you use the Auto Routing in the same way as CI3, you need to enable :ref:`auto-routing`.
+1. If you use the Auto Routing in the same way as CI3, you need to enable :ref:`auto-routing-legacy`.
 2. The placeholder ``(:any)`` in CI3 will be ``(:segment)`` in CI4.
 3. You have to change the syntax of each routing line and append it in **app/Config/Routes.php**.
 For example: